David Paris Consulting provides education and training to support Lean Manufacturing, Lean Administration,

 David supported Worldwide Purchasing for ASEC Manufacturing in Tulsa, Oklahoma a subsidiary of Delphi, the largest auto parts manufacturer in the world.
 He was hired to develop current and new suppliers both in domestic and international markets.
 He earned over $5.5MM PPV in 1998 and over $10 MM PPV in 1999 while reducing inventory by 35% each year.
 He established daily deliveries from suppliers in China, Japan, France and Germany.
-David is trained in QS 9000 internal auditing and has audited suppliers in the US and China.
+David is trained in QS 9000 internal auditing and has audited suppliers in the US, Europe and China.

 While working at Danaher Tool Group in Fayetteville, AR., he establish Kan-Ban and JIT style inventory replenishment.
 At Danaher he worked with two Sensei Masters from SHIN-GIJUTSU Co., LTD. of Japan performing Kaizens and received instructions for facilitating Kaizens.

 David has given many presentations including; APICS International Conferences San Diego, Ca., in KC, MO., and Toronto, Ontario Canada, APICS 6-Packed Conference in Dallas, International Industrial Engineers Conference in Orlando, Fl., Oklahoma Conference on Manufacturing in OK City, several Southwestern Lean Summit in Tulsa, Southwest Purchasing Conference in Tulsa and NAPM and APICS professional development meetings in Tulsa and Arkansas.
 He has been designated among the highest ranking of APICS International presenters.